chandlergaines/Presentations/README.md

-# triceratops
+# Presentations
-This is for all of the weird things I do in my spare time.
+Hub for presentations I have done.